ngernest/regexes/README.md

   regex sets for both Antimirov derivatives and zippers are the same

 (Note: we use QuickCheck to generate the random inputs.
 For reproducibility, we force QuickCheck to use the same seed across different invocations of the executable.)

-## Deprecated Project Work
-- [`brzozowski_zipper.ml`](./ocaml/old/brzozowski_zipper.ml): An implementation of Brzozowski derivatives via zippers (translated from the Scala code in chapter 2.6 of [Edelmann's dissertation](https://infoscience.epfl.ch/server/api/core/bitstreams/4fcb9f0f-7ac1-484f-823c-c19de39dd9ff/content))
-  - Note: We found out (via QuickCheck tests) that this file is buggy, possibly because we manually translated Edelmann's Scala code to OCaml.
-This file has been superceded by [`extracted_brzozowski_zipper.ml`](./ocaml/lib/extracted_brzozowski_zipper.ml)
-- [`krishnaswami.ml`](./ocaml/old/krishnaswami.ml): Builds a DFA corresponding to a regex using Antimirov derivatives (adapted from [Neel Krishnaswami's blogpost](https://semantic-domain.blogspot.com/2013/11/antimirov-derivatives-for-regular.html))
-- [`ListMonad.v`](./coq/old/ListMonad.v): The list monad (currently unused in the rest of our Coq development)
-- [`RegexOpt.v`](./coq/old/RegexOpt.v): Smart constructors for regexes
-- [`EdelmannOriginal.v`](./coq/old/EdelmannOriginal.v): Edelmann's code, using lists instead of `gset`s
-- [`ZipperAntimirovOriginal.v`](./coq/old/ZipperAntimirovOriginal.v): First attempt at proof that underlying sets for zippers and Antimirov derivatives are equivalent
-- We previously tried to mechanize Filinski's JFP 2021 paper "Proof-directed program transformation: A functional account of efficient regular expression matching," but we decided to switch to work on Brzozowski/Antimirov derivatives instead.
-Our (previous) work involving the Filinski paper is contained in the following files:
-  - [`harper.ml`](./ocaml/old/harper.ml): The code from "Proof-directed debugging" (Harper 1998), translated from SML to OCaml
-  - [`filinski.ml`](./ocaml/old/filinski.ml): The code from "Proof-directed program transformation: A functional account of efficient regular expression matching" (Filinski 2021), translated from SML to OCaml
-  - [`Filinski.v`](./coq/old/Filinski.v): Our (abandoned) attempt at mechanizing the Filinski paper